Publications

 About the project

-Elections involve increased risks of the spread of COVID-19, with the International Foundation for Electoral Systems (IFES) highlighting more than 40 stages where people assemble, or objects are transferred during the electoral cycle.
+Elections involve increased risks of spreading viruses, with the International Foundation for Electoral Systems (IFES) highlighting more than 40 stages where people assemble or objects are transferred during the electoral cycle.

-By following three national elections (in Tanzania, Ghana and the Central African Republic) from beginning to end, and by-elections (in Kenya), we look closely at each stage of the electoral process and how the risks of COVID-19 transmission have been mitigated (if at all).
-We also chart the extent to which holding elections has had a demonstrable effect on infection rates.
-Secondly, we assess whether and how the pandemic affects political participation.
+The project followed three national elections (in Tanzania, Ghana and the Central African Republic) from beginning to end, and by-elections (in Kenya), looking closely at each stage of the electoral process and how the risks of COVID-19 transmission had been mitigated (if at all).
+It also assessed whether and how the pandemic was affecting political participation and whether the ability of any social (including gendered) groups or geographic populations to engage in the political process was impacted.
+The findings from each of these case studies are outlined in the briefing papers at the top of this webpage.

 Project funding

-This project is funded by UK Research and Innovation through the UK Government’s Global Challenges Research Fund (GCRF) and the Newton Fund.
+This project was funded by UK Research and Innovation through the UK Government’s Global Challenges Research Fund (GCRF) and the Newton Fund.
 Press release: UK Government to fund international Covid-19 studies in Scotland.

 Research partners